rafaski/currency_scraper_api/README.md

 # Currency Converter Data Scraper API

 ## Overview
-This is a mid-market currency converter API using FastAPI
+This is a Currency Converter Data Scraper API

 ### Motives
 The main reason for creating this application was to practice